 11.3.
-Liability and insurance: The College shall not be held liable for accidental injury, death or loss of property.
-The College is not responsible for the student’s personal property on its campuses or on the way to or from the College or on any College-sponsored activity or trip away from the College.
+Liability and insurance: The College shall not be held liable to the student and/or parents for any injury, death or loss of property.
+The College is further not responsible for the student’s personal property on its campuses or on the way to or from the College or on any College-sponsored activity or trip away from the College.
 The College is not the agent of the parents for any purpose related to insurance.

-11.3.2.
-It is the responsibility of parents to provide any additional comprehensive medical and accident insurance as well as personal property insurance, for their children and their possessions.
+11.3.1 The parents shall be solely responsible for providing all necessary medical and accident insurance as well as personal property insurance, for their children and their possessions.
 Parents should satisfy themselves of the adequacy level of cover offered to their personal circumstances.